Phnom Penh, Cambodia

 Must-Try Dishes:

-- Lok Lak: Stir-fried marinated beef served with a tangy dipping sauce made with lime and black pepper.
+2. Lok Lak: Stir-fried marinated beef served with a tangy sauce and fresh vegetables.

 Restaurant Recommendations: